 - 1 Add all the ingredients to a large bowl and carefully whisk until you have a thick frosting.
-If you find the mix too thick, add a little more water, 1 tbsp. - 2 Decorate the cake with the frosting and walnuts.
+If you find the mix too thick, add a little more water, no more than 1 tbsp. - 2 Decorate the cake with the frosting and walnuts.